calculix/cae/README.md

 - Significantly improved INP importer algorithm.
 Now parser supports keyword line continuation.
 Tested on over 20 000 INP files, including Abaqus models.
 - Add buttons to select paths in Settings dialog
 - Using external python packages ccx2paraview and unv2ccx.
+- Dependencies are automatically installed and tested on startup.
+- Python version and OS name are checked at startup.

 <br/><br/>